Adnan-Sarkar/SAAS-landing-page-Project-13/README.md

 Hello There,

 I'm `Adnan Sarkar`.
 This is the 13th assignment in my [Full Stack Javascript](https://ineuron.ai/course/Full-Stack-Javascript-Web-Developer) course.
 Where I designed this page using raw HTML & CSS.
-This design is not responsive, because at first, I prove to myself that I'm comfortable designing anything using raw HTML-CSS.
-It looks perfect on screen size `1920 x 1080`.
+This design is responsive and I use for it only media queries.
+Now, I'm strongly confident to do any website responsive with raw HTML-CSS without using any framework.

 ## 🛠 Technologies Used
 - HTML
 - CSS

 ## 🖥 Preview
-`note:` please make sure the preview screen is `1920 x 1080`

 [Live Preview](https://saas-landingpage-project-13-by-adnan-sarkar.netlify.app/)

 ![](SAAS%20landing%20Page.png)

 ##  What I have learned in this project?
 - Flex-box for elements alignment.
+- Media queries for responsive design.

 ## ⏲ Time to finish the project
-It took me around 4 hours to complete this project.
+It took me around 6 hours to complete this project with responsive design.

 ## 📢 Social Links
 - [![](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/AdnanSarkar14)